 Substantive Tax Law Advice

-Substantively, our attorneys have in-depth knowledge of the tax laws applicable to tax-exempt organizations.
-For our private foundation clients, we provide advice on how to avoid self-dealing transactions, comply with the expenditure responsibility rules applicable to grants to organizations other than public charities, and avoid potential liability for other private foundation excise taxes.
-We assist company-sponsored foundations with properly structuring employee-assistance and matching-grant programs, and designing and seeking pre-approval of employee scholarship programs.
+We have in-depth knowledge of a wide-range of tax laws and IRS regulations applicable to tax-exempt organizations.
+For our private foundation clients, we provide advice on how to avoid self-dealing transactions, comply with the mandatory distribution and expenditure responsibility rules and avoid potential liability for other private foundation excise taxes.
+We assist company-sponsored foundations with properly structuring grantmaking, matching-grant programs, and employee scholarship programs.
+We also provide advice on private foundation reorganizations, terminations, and split-ups.

-For all of our section 501(c)(3) organization clients, we provide advice on international grantmaking, excess benefit transactions (or "intermediate sanctions"), lobbying, prohibited political activities, private benefit and private inurement, and the unrelated business income tax (UBIT).
+For other tax-exempt clients, we provide advice on grantmaking, excess benefit transactions (or "intermediate sanctions"), federal tax law lobbying restrictions, prohibited political activities, private benefit and private inurement, the public support and supporting organization tests, and the unrelated business income tax (UBIT).

-We also advise our tax-exempt clients regarding the requirements for the deductibility of charitable contributions and compliance with the charitable contribution substantiation requirements under the IRC.
-We provide advice to all types of tax-exempt organizations regarding the application of payroll or employment taxes, withholding requirements (including exemptions available to churches and ministers), and trust fund penalty taxes, executive compensation, and employee benefits.
+We provide advice to all types of tax-exempt organizations regarding the application of payroll or employment taxes, withholding requirements and trust fund penalty taxes, executive compensation, and employee benefits, including defined benefit, 403(b) and 401(k) plans.

 IRS Controversy Resolution Services

-Our attorneys have extensive experience in favorably resolving IRS audits of tax-exempt organizations, either at the examination stage or at IRS Appeals, including audits involving churches that are subject to the special "church tax inquiry" examination provisions under the IRC.
-We have also been successful in assisting clients who have received penalty notices from the IRS in obtaining penalty abatements (waivers).
+Our attorneys have extensive experience in favorably resolving IRS audits of tax-exempt organizations, either at the examination stage or at IRS Appeals.

-Although we prefer to resolve issues for our clients short of litigation, when necessary we are prepared to litigate tax issues before the U.S. Tax Court and U.S. District Courts (including section 7828 declaratory judgment proceedings).
+Although we prefer to resolve issues for our clients short of litigation, when necessary we are prepared to assist our clients in litigating tax issues before the U.S. Tax Court and U.S. District Courts (including section 7828 declaratory judgment proceedings).
+We partner with preeminent regional and national litigation firms to ensure the best possible outcome for our tax-exempt clients.

 Obtaining and Maintaining Tax-Exempt Status

-We assist new tax-exempt organizations with applications for tax-exempt status and existing tax-exempt organizations with obtaining new determination letters (for example, indicating a change in public charity classification or identifying them as a functionally integrated Type III supporting organization).
-For tax-exempt clients wanting reassurance that a proposed transaction complies with applicable tax laws, we either prepare tax opinions or prepare IRS private letter ruling requests.
-When clients take a specific interest in proposed tax regulations, we prepare and submit regulation comments to Treasury and the IRS on behalf of our clients.
-We also perform legal reviews of our clients' Forms 990 and Forms 990-PF prior to filing.
+We assist new tax-exempt organizations with applications for tax-exempt status and existing tax-exempt organizations with obtaining miscellaneous determination letters (for example, changing their public charity or supporting organization classification or obtaining advance approval of private foundation scholarship programs and set-asides).
+For tax-exempt clients wanting reassurance that a proposed transaction complies with applicable tax laws, we either prepare tax opinions or request IRS private letter rulings.

 Assisting Clients with Self-Correction